 Therefore, after some Xbox One players asked, Rare decided to give them the option to opt out of cross-play altogether so they can compete on fair terms with other console users.
 One would think having more options would be a welcome addition, but this is not the case with Sea of Thieves.

-Furthermore, fans have organised a poll on Reddit , where they can vote on whether they will opt out of cross-play.
+Furthermore, fans have organised , where they can vote on whether they will opt out of cross-play.
 At the time of writing, less than half of Xbox One players stated they would opt out, meaning there should be enough players for both Xbox One and Xbox One plus PC cross-play servers.